 Intellectual property activities are promoted through a system in which the Intellectual Property Department and IP managers assigned to each business department are working.
 Up to now, the Intellectual Property Department has adopted a centralized Intellectual Property activity system in which the Intellectual Property Department promoted the intellectual property activities of all Idemitsu Group’s business departments.
 However, in July 2021, we changed to a decentralized intellectual property activity structure with IP managers assigned to each business department for the purpose of accelerating the implementation of intellectual property strategies by the business departments.

-Our intellectual property activities system consists of the Intellectual Property Department and an IP manager assigned to each division.
-The divisions mainly take on corporate functions, analyze patent data, and conclude agreements while addressing disputes with other companies, managing confidential information, supporting the launch of new businesses, and managing IP risks.
+The Intellectual Property Department mainly takes on corporate functions and is responsible for addressing intellectual property issues across our Group, proposing intellectual property strategies based on patent data analysis, addressing disputes with other companies, managing intellectual property risks, and training intellectual property human resources.
 The IP managers of business departments formulate IP strategies aligned with the strategies and business characteristics of their respective business departments and strive to expand business by swiftly and effectively acquiring and utilizing IP.